Archie Roach: Personal life

 Roach was married to the singer Ruby Hunter (died 2010) who was also his musical partner.
 They had two sons, Amos and Eban.
 They also had three foster children, Kriss, Terrence and Arthur.

 On 14 October 2010, Roach suffered a stroke while working in the Kimberley region.
 After recuperating, he returned to live performance in April 2011.
 He also survived lung cancer, due to early diagnosis in 2011 and major surgery.

 Death and legacy

 Roach died on 30 July 2022 at Warrnambool Base Hospital.
-His sons, Amos and Eban, have given permission for his name and image to continue to be used "so that his legacy will continue to inspire".
+His sons, Amos and Eban, have given permission for his name and image to be posthumously used freely "so that his legacy will continue to inspire".
 This permission is limited to news.
 Tributes were paid to his memory by prominent names in arts, politics and sport including Australian prime minister Anthony Albanese, Victorian premier Daniel Andrews and musicians including Emma Donovan, Briggs, John Schumann, Alice Skye, Emily Wurramara, Paul Kelly, Billy Bragg, Mark Seymour, Midnight Oil and Shane Howard.

+In 2022, two side-by-side pillar-shaped monuments were erected on the shores of Lake Bonney at Barmera, in homage to Roach and Hunter.
+A glass mosaic artwork on the front side of each monument depict Roach's totem, the eagle, and Hunter's Ngarrindjeri totem, the pelican (nori).
+In 2024, a statue of Roach and Hunter was erected at Atherton Gardens in Fitzroy.